I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 The Cable Car Was so Much Fun (and HOT)

-The cable car ticket was included in our cruise fare as was a wine tasting session and a few other things.
+The cable car ticket was included in our cruise fare – as was a wine tasting session.
+Other schedules include entrance fees to museums and other places of interest.

 The After Dinner Talk Was Slightly Different…

-Dinner was tomato soup, duck breast main and crème brûlée for dessert and after dinner, Lia talked to us about the plan for the next day.
+Dinner was tomato soup, duck breast for main course, and crème brûlée for dessert.
+After dinner, Lia talked to us about the plan for the next day.

 Lia said that it might be a good idea if some people want to stay on the boat tomorrow as it would be reaching 37c (99f) and the schedule was 45km again.

-We decided there that we would skip the day three cycle, partly because of the heat and partly to give our legs and bums a break.
+We decided then that we would skip the day three cycle, partly because of the heat and partly to give our legs and bums a break.

 When you’re not used to cycling a lot, sitting on the seat for hours is not the most comfortable thing.
 We did get used to it though.